Our Opioid Opportunity

 Hatred never ceases by hatred, but by love alone is healed.

 Behind the opioid epidemic is a prevailing lack of compassion, of caring about everyone equally.
 At the heart (or lack of it) of this societal disease is rampant inequality.
-The social determinants of health: stress, unemployment, lack of support, poor health care, etc. are major drivers of addiction.
+The social determinants of health: stress, unemployment, lack of support, poor health care, etc. are major drivers of both addiction and violence.
 Many authors promote this view, including Gabor Mate, Bruce Alexander, Sam Quinones, Robert Putnam, and Harry Nelson.

 Our increasing fragmentation affects everyone, poor or rich.

 Drug overdose is the leading cause of death for Americans under the age of fifty…